Jared-Godar/codeup_notes/reading/naked_statistics_charles_wheelan_2013.md

 - Can be pure chance even with multiple, simultaneous, unprobably events
 - Probability of five people at the same office or church contracting the same rare form of Leukemia may ne onn in a million, but there are millions of offices and churches.
 - WHen anomolous events are viewed out of context, its easy to assume that something other than randomness must be responsible

+### Prosecutor's fallacy

+1. DNA sample found a the scene of a crime matches a sample taken from the defendant.
+2. There is only a 1:1,000,000 chance it can match anyone else.

+Neglects context.
+- *Defendant 1:* Spurned lover arrested three blocks away carrying murder weapon
+- *Defendant 2*: Convicted of similar crime in a different state several years ago; in a database of violent felons

+*The chances of finding a one in a million coincidental match are relatiely high if you compare a sample to a database with millions of people*

+### Regression to the mean

+*Sports Illustrated* jinx: Individuals or organizations featured perform worse after being featured on the cover.

+More statistuacally sound reasoning: featuref after some anomolously good stretch (20 game winning streak) then furure performance reverts back to the normal, mean.

+Outliers in either direction likely to be followed with outcomes more consistent with the long-term average

+Performance consists of some underlying talent-related effort plus a degree of luck, good or bad.

+### Statistical Determination

+When is it okay to act on what parobability tells us is likely to happen?

+European regulators decided insurers can't charge men and women different rates based on sex - discriminatory.

+Statisticallyk men more likely to crash - women pay more for annuities because they live longer on average.

+Predictive models leading to profiling.

+What can and should we do with this kind of information becames a philosophical and legal question, not a statistical one.
+Is it okay to discriminate if the data tell us us we'll be right far more often than wrong?
+	- People who who buy birdseed less likely to default on credit cards

+Our ability to analyze data has grown more sphohisticated than our thinking about what we ought to do with the results.

+Like to think of numbers as "cold, hard facts"; calculations can give us the *right* answer

+**For all the elegance and precision of probablility, there is no substitute for thinking about what calculations

+## Chapter 7: The Importance of Data
+### Garbage in Garbage Out